preceptsofzote/ZNC.el/README.md

 By default, when you kill a channel buffer instead of `/part`ing from the channel, you will `/detach` from it.
 This is customizable.

-You can also get ZNC.el from the [MELPA](https://melpa.org/#/znc) ELPA repository.
-See https://melpa.org/#/getting-started for instructions on using it.